liamdickson-uni/group-h-sem/use-cases/use-case-7.md

-# USE CASE: 2 Produce a Report of All Cities in a District
+# USE CASE: 2 Produce a Report of All Cities in a Country

 ## CHARACTERISTIC INFORMATION